Occupational segregation in a Roy model with composition preferences: Roy model with composition preferences

-The model described in section~\ref{sec:des} treats the vector of potential incomes~$(Y_{1i},Y_{2i})$ of an individual~$i$ as a primitive.
+The model described in section~\ref{sec:des} treats the distribution of the vector of potential incomes~$(Y_{1t},Y_{2t})$ of an individual~$i$ of group~$t$ as a primitive.
 Potential incomes are defined as the incomes individual~$i$ would command in each sector of activity.
 The potential incomes are heterogeneous at the individual level.
 They incorporate talent, general and sector specific human capital accumulation and their price on the labor market.
-The distributions of potential incomes are type specific.
-Different types may have accumulated different amounts of general and sector specific human capital because of differential access to learning, possibly due to type profiling in society.
-Different types may also face different prices on the labor market because of wage discrimination.
+The distributions of potential incomes are group-specific.
+Different groups may have accumulated different amounts of general and sector specific human capital because of differential access to learning, possibly due to group profiling in society.
+Different groups may also face different prices on the labor market because of wage discrimination.
+The non-pecuniary component in preferences depends only on group and sector group compositions, so that, unlike income, there is only group-level heterogeneity in composition preferences.

-The model focuses on the implications of sector choice.
-Individuals maximize individual utility, which is assumed quasi-linear, with a non pecuniary component driven by type compositions.
-Individuals choose between sectors~$j\in\{1,2\}$ to maximize utility

-where~$t_i$ is individual~$i$'s type.
-The non pecuniary component in preferences depends only on type and sector type compositions, so that, unlike income, there is only type level heterogeneity in preferences.
 The functions~$h_t$,~$t\in\{w,m\}$, reflect composition preferences.
-They incorporate pure social interaction effects, where homophily is reflected by non increasing~$h$ and aversion to being in a small minority is reflected by large values of~$h(u)$, when~$u$ is close to~$0$.
-Composition preferences also reflect type specific preferences for amenities, whose provision depends on composition.
+They incorporate pure social interaction effects, where homophily can be modeled by non increasing~$h$ and aversion to being in a small minority can be modeled with large values of~$h(u)$, when~$u$ is close to~$0$.
+Composition preferences also reflect group-specific preferences for amenities, whose provision depends on composition.
 Amenities include flexibility of working hours, physical risk on the job, and workplace culture.